freemansoft/wsl2-utils/README.md

 # Todo Items
-1. Add a backup _only_ script for snapshoting wsl instances
+1. Add a backup _only_ script for snapshoting wsl instances or make flags easier to use
+1. Add flag that enables removal of the backup tar file.
+Currently leaves in place
 1. Add wsl edit to `/etc/wsl.conf` to update the default user from `UID=0` / `root` to something else
 1. Move param docs into doc block - ugh I hate that